The Employment Law Review: India

 Indian companies generally conduct background checks on prospective employees during the recruitment process.
 However, the scope of background checks varies across different sectors and industries.
 In the absence of a specific law governing background checks of employees, guidance is taken from general laws and judicial precedents.
 Typically, employers take the prior consent of employees and also reserve their right to conduct background checks in the interview documents or employment contracts.

 Credit checks would require the processing of financial information about an individual.
 As per the IT Rules, financial information falls within the meaning of SPDI.
 Hence, a company or employer would require the consent of the individual prior to collecting any such information.
-It has been observed as a rising trend that some employers, especially in the finance and software industries, do ask candidates during interviews to show their credit reports to determine their financial stability.
+It has been observed as a rising trend that some employers, especially in the finance and software industries, do ask candidates during interviews to show their credit reports to establish their financial stability.

 Criminal records of individuals are primarily available from the Indian courts and the police.
 In the absence of comprehensive digitisation of these records, this information may not be freely available.
 Thus, to undertake a physical check and verification of such records, due authorisation of the concerned individual is essential.
 Authorisation of the individual is also required to obtain a police clearance certificate from the concerned police department.